Skip to main content

 Increased need for digital solutions

-- As the workload for physiotherapists increases in line with the prevalence of musculoskeletal disorders, we see that digital health technology can be an important part of the solution to ensure the sustainability of the health service, says physiotherapist and PhD scholar Lars Martinsen, lead author of the study.
+– As the workload for physiotherapists increases in line with the prevalence of musculoskeletal disorders, we see that digital health technology can be an important part of the solution to ensure the sustainability of the health service, says physiotherapist and PhD candidate Lars Martinsen, lead author of the study.

 Flexibility for both physiotherapists and patients